Skip Navigation

 Continuous casting line 4 & hot strip mill 4

-At the Duisburg site, the existing casting rolling mill will be converted into a continuous casting line with downstream hot strip mill.
-The project is the largest single construction measure within the investment package.
-Completion and integration are planned for 2024.
-The modernization will allow the casting and rolling capacities of the line to be increased and the capacity utilization of the upstream steel mill to be improved.
-In addition, process-optimized plant technology based on Industry 4.0 solutions allows the portfolio of ultra high-strength steels and premium surfaces to be expanded.
-Customers can expect significant improvements in quality, more flexible slab production, and sustained positive effects on their schedule and supply security.
+At the Duisburg site, the former casting-rolling plant is being converted into a continuous casting plant with a downstream hot strip mill.
+The project is the largest single construction measure within the overall investment package.
+The casting-rolling plant in Bruckhausen has been shut down and partially dismantled since the end of October 2024 to make room for the new plant components.
+Up to 1,000 employees from thyssenkrupp Steel and partner companies are currently working on the construction site every day to erect the new buildings and units.
+The new continuous caster and the modernized hot strip mill will then go into trial operation and thus into ramp-up from May 2025.
+The slab warehouse will be put into operation before May 2025.
+The modernization will allow the plant's casting and rolling capacities to be increased and the capacity utilization of the upstream steel mill to be improved.
+In addition, the process-optimized plant technology based on Industry 4.0 solutions will allow the portfolio of ultra high-strength steels and premium surfaces to be expanded.
+Customers can expect significant quality improvements, more flexible slab production and lasting positive effects on their schedule and supply reliability.

 Duisburg site